nanisravankumar/flux-cd/README.md

 ---

-# 🚀 FluxCD PoC with GitHub and AKS
+# 🚀 FluxCD PoC with GitHub and AKS K8s with Single Environment

 This Proof of Concept demonstrates how to set up [Flux CD](https://fluxcd.io) with GitHub for GitOps-based Kubernetes deployments.
 We will be installing necessary tools, configuring GitHub integration, and deploying a sample application.